tmaurice54/tns_embedded_training/Exercises/1_Exercise_GPIO/ReadME.md

 If the button is pressed, turn on LED and if the button is not pressed, turn off the LED.
 Then call this function in the main function.

+(Caution : On renode a button pressed mean 1 when it actually mean 0 on the real board)

 ## Question 4 : Use button with interruption mode [Renode and Real Board]

 Same goal than for the previous question but now when the button is pressed it will create an interruption so we don't need to permanently check if the button is pressed on the infinite loop.